gf-eaton/procedures/codesys/status.md

 ---

 ## Week 2023-10-30 @ 2023-11-03
- - [ ] Brossard office still in moving mode
+ - [x] Brossard office still in moving mode
+   -  Unavailability or limited access to network and equipments
+   -  No communication about status

+### Known Issues
+ - [ ] 1.0C3
+   - smp-io-app process heavy on cpu (too many thread/children == 229) after 36 hours uptime --> 13hours of cpu time
+   - smp-rpc-core process heavy on cpu (too many thread/children == 46) after 36 hours uptime --> 5h27 of cpu time
+   - Disk IO > 35% to 85% constant
+   - CPU 4x 8% to 25% constant

-## Week 2023-11-06 @ 2023-11-06
+## Week 2023-11-06 @ 2023-11-10
  - [ ] Brossard office should be done first day in the office all together

-# Summary of known issues/limitations
+# Summary of known issues/limitations/

 - [x] sync macro/function only work with codesys version 3.5.18.
 - [ ] UINT32 (two registers uint16_t) not supported when passing (usinged INT) from SMP to PLC (DWORD).